charlotte-zhuang/coding-problems/explanations/what-does-it-mean.md

 ![trie image](embeds/what-does-it-mean/example-trie.drawio.svg)

-Since the input size for the problem is not too big, we can afford to be inefficient in how we keep track of our multiple paths—my pseudo-code uses a hash table.
+Since the input size for the problem is not too big, we can afford to be inefficient in how we keep track of our multiple paths—my pseudocode uses a hash table.
 Dynamic programming can be used to make runtime linear to the length of the name; see [Aho-Corasick Algorithm for Pattern Searching](https://www.geeksforgeeks.org/aho-corasick-algorithm-pattern-searching/) for details.

 ---